 This site is called mmx

-mmx was built at the start of 2021.
-Largely inspired by others on {^webring}, especially {^Devine}, the site aims to be a long term repository for my writing, notes, and research.
+mmx was started early 2021.
+Largely inspired by others on webring, especially Devine, the site aims to be a long term repository for my writing, notes, and research.
 Entries on my previous site (a precarious tower of javascript dependencies) were ported over.

 Building mmx